Stone Barn Farm

-Stone Barn Farm is one of a small number of surviving farm properties on Mount Desert Island off the coast of Maine.
+Stone Barn Farm is one of a small number of surviving farm properties on Mount Desert Island off the coast of Maine, United States.
 Located at the junction of Crooked Road and Norway Drive, the farm has a distinctive stone barn, built in 1907, along with a c.
 1850 Greek Revival farm house and carriage barn.
 The property was listed on the National Register of Historic Places in 2001, and is subject to a conservation easement held by the Maine Coast Heritage Trust.